 Among the proposed contributors to the diffuse high-energy neutrino flux, supernova (SN) explosions within dense circumstellar material (CSM) represent a compelling source population.
-These include Type IIn supernovae (a.k.a.
-SNe IIn), which are a subclass of SNe that exhibit strong, long-lasting emission lines, as well as a blue spectral continuum, most likely from the interaction of the supernova ejecta with CSM \citep{1990MNRAS.244..269S,2017hsn..book..403S,2017hsn..book..195G}.
+These include Type IIn SNe (SNe IIn), which are a subclass of SNe that exhibit strong, long-lasting emission lines, as well as a blue spectral continuum that most likely come from the interaction of the SN ejecta with CSM \citep{1990MNRAS.244..269S,2017hsn..book..403S,2017hsn..book..195G}.
 In such systems, shock regions are formed where fast ejecta encounter wind or shells around the progenitor star, driving diffusive shock acceleration of ions up to TeV–PeV energies.
-The dense CSM environment is an ideal target for those hadrons to produce pions via inelastic $pp$ interactions, which in turn decay into high-energy neutrinos and gamma rays.
-After the shock breaks out into the optically thick wind \citep{2010ApJ...724.1396O}, a collisionless shock is expected to develop, and multi-TeV neutrinos are expected to be produced efficiently on timescales that range from hours to months (\citealt{2012IAUS..279..274K}, \citealt{2014MNRAS.440.2528M}, \citealt{Murase2018}).
+The dense CSM environment is an ideal target for those hadrons to produce pions via inelastic $pp$ interactions, which, in turn, decay into high-energy neutrinos and gamma rays.
+After the shock breaks out into the optically thick wind \citep{2010ApJ...724.1396O}, a collisionless shock is expected to develop and multiTeV neutrinos are expected to be produced efficiently on timescales that range from hours to months (\citealt{2012IAUS..279..274K}, \citealt{2014MNRAS.440.2528M}, \citealt{Murase2018}).